apifortress/apif-auto/README.md

 Execute one test in a project by ID, using a config file for credentials and webhook:

-**python apif-run.py config_key -c path/to/config/file -RI -i testidhash8924jsdfiwef891**
+**python apif-run.py run-by-id config_key -c path/to/config/file -i testidhash8924jsdfiwef891**

 # NOTES